 The new coronavirus COVID-19 is the worst deadly virus outbreak in many decades.
-As of March 9th, more than 100,000 people have been infected in more than 100 countries and more than 4,000 people have died from the virus within the past few weeks, making it far deadlier than the Ebola, SARS, MERS and H1N1 outbreaks over the past years.
-Much uncertainty remains on how the virus will further spread and how many lives will be affected.
+As of September 1st, more than 25,000,000 people have been infected all over the world and more than 860,000 people have died from the virus within the past few weeks, making it far deadlier than the Ebola, SARS, MERS and H1N1 outbreaks over the past years.
+Many business and lives have been affected and now is getting harder and harder to manage payroll in times of Coronavirus.

 What we do know is that it has already caused major disruption to the personal lives and businesses around the world.
 In China and Italy, for example, millions of people have been quarantined and are restricted in their movements.
 In Seattle, one of the cities in the United States with the highest number of infections, companies like Microsoft, Amazon, Google, Salesforce and many other tech giants are asking their employees to not come into the office and work from home out of fear of potential contagion and further spread of the deadly virus.

 Clearly, we are living in uncertain times and we have to adjust our daily routines in the face of this global health emergency.
 In order to avoid a complete collapse of the global economic system, it is critical that we all prepare and develop contingency plans.
 Having worked in the Payroll industry for the past 10 years and having developed a deep passion for Payroll, I cannot help but wonder how this global crisis will impact the global Payroll community.